New York Yankees, Baltimore Orioles announce Wednesday night starting lineups

 - Baltimore OriolesLiveTodayTomorrowvs--|

-The New York Yankees play the third game of their four-game road series against the Baltimore Orioles on Wednesday night.
+The New York Yankees play the final game of their three-game home series against the Baltimore Orioles on Wednesday night.

-First pitch is set for 7:05 p.m. at Oriole Park at Camden Yards.
-The game will be broadcast in New York on the YES Network.
+First pitch is set for 7:05 p.m. at Yankee Stadium.
+The game will be broadcast on the YES Network in New York and on the MLB Network nationally.

 John Connolly is a breaking news editor for NorthJersey.com.
 For unlimited access to all the major news happening in North Jersey, subscribe here.
 To get breaking news directly to your inbox, sign up for our newsletter.